petershin/liferay-learn/docs/commerce/latest/en/pricing/adding-products-to-a-price-list.md

 1. Open the *Global Menu* (![Applications Menu icon](../images/icon-applications-menu.png)) and navigate to *Pricing* &rarr; *Price Lists*.

-1. Select the *Price List* you want to configure, and go to the *Entries* tab.
+1. Select the *Price List* you want to configure and go to the *Entries* tab.

-1. Search for the desired products and click on *Select* to add them to the selected price list.
+1. Search for the desired products and click *Select* to add them to the selected price list.

    When searching for products, you can use an SKU or keywords and phrases.
 Using a keyword or phrase returns all the applicable products by their SKU.